fhiso/legacy-format/dates.md

 complexity due to the need to add a mechanism for defining *compound calendars*.

-A separate complication comes from the fact that there `elf:DateValue` and `elf:DatePeriod` are separate *datatypes*, and *calendar*-specific *subtypes* of each would likely be required.
+A separate complication comes from the fact that `elf:DateValue` and `elf:DatePeriod` are separate *datatypes*, and *calendar*-specific *subtypes* of each would likely be required.
 This could be solved by removing periods from the data model entirely, perhaps by having the